Askoro1/TD-MPC_Ablation-Study/README.md

 ---

 In this study, we tested 3 hypotheses stated by the authors of the model-based RL algorithm, called TD-MPC, but for which no code was provided.
-We also checked whether our findings coincide with the authors' statements or not (it turned out that they do are not the same in all cases).
+We also checked whether our findings coincide with the authors' statements or not (it turned out that they are not the same in some cases).

 **Hypotheses:**